Anomalies

 - New badge on findings detected in the last 24 hours

-- Inline evidence — counterparty, amount, totals, z-score, transaction count
+- Inline evidence — counterparty, amount, totals, and transaction count

 - Recommended actions: draft a void for duplicates, or merge duplicate vendors